 Welcome to AgBioData!

 The AgBioData consortium embraces the Findable, Accessible, Interoperable, and Reusable (FAIR) principles to facilitate and maximize the accessibility and reuse of large-scale data in agricultural research.
-We recently received funding from the National Science Foundation (NSF) for Research Coordination Network project that aims to:
+We recently received funding for a National Science Foundation (NSF) for Research Coordination Network project that aims to:

 If you are interested in our work and want to be part of our community, you can: